-Pol Roti, or coconut flat bread is a very popular breakfast food in Srilanka.
-It is usually made with all purpose flour, to which coconut is added and made into a dough.
+Pol Roti, or coconut flatbread is a very popular breakfast food in Srilanka.
+It is usually made with all-purpose flour, to which coconut is added and made into a dough.
 Thick, round chapatis are rolled out and cooked in a skillet.

 It puffed up really well, though I am not sure if it has to puff up 😀 , as none of the recipes that I came across said so.
-I could separate the roti into two layers like the arabic pita bread.
+I could separate the roti into two layers like the Arabic pita bread.
 So next time planning to do a fusion version replacing the pita bread with this one, in Arabic cuisine 🙂 .

 Coz of the coconut in this recipe, it seemed to us like the unsweetened version of our coconut poli.
 You can even add sliced onions and chillies for a spicy roti.
 But I am sticking with the plain version.
 This is usually served with lunumiris, which is a spicy onion + red chilly combo chutney, or with pol sambol.
 It can also be served with some spicy chicken curry.

 Some people prefer to let the dough rest for a few hours.
 That is, if they plan to make it for dinner, they’ll make the dough in the morning, and rest it on the countertop.
-But I preferred this instant version, as I was not very confident of keeping the dough out with the coconut added.
+But I preferred this instant version, as I was not very confident about keeping the dough out with the coconut added.

 This is my version of Pol roti.
 Try it and it’ll become a welcome addition to your menu.